 Anytime you have been involved in a motor vehicle collision, it is best to get medical treatment.
 When the body is subjected to an unexpected force, it does not have time to prepare or brace itself.
 Also, soft tissue injuries, like whiplash, may not present themselves until 24 hours later.
 If you seek medical attention within the first 24 hours, you will be in a better position to document that your injuries have been caused by the collision.

-Q. I didn’t think I needed medical treatment until a day after the collision, should I still go to a doctor?
+I didn’t think I needed medical treatment until a day after the collision.
+Should I still go to a doctor?

 Generally, you are entitled to recover your medical treatment expenses caused by the collision, lost wages, and pain and suffering.
 You are also entitled to your property damages.
-Every case is unique, and your attorney is the best person to make sure you are compensated for all areas of recovery.
+Every case is unique, and your attorney is the best person to help you assess the possible damages to make sure that you are compensated for all potential areas of recovery.

-Q. What if I already had back pain, and the collision made it worse?
+What if I already had back pain and the collision made it worse?

 Georgia law allows a person to recover for aggravation or exacerbation of a previous injury.
-If you had an injury that has been made worse by a collision, you are entitled to recover damages for that aggravation of the pre-existing injury.
+If you had an injury that was made worse by a collision, you are entitled to recover damages for that aggravation of the preexisting injury.